 In addition to inexpensive food and household items, commissary shoppers generally save more by shopping at their installation than in their local stores.
 Other benefits include savings of 50% or more during commissary customer appreciation case lot sales.

-Case lot sales are bulk items sales often hosted in the commissary parking lot.
+Case lot sales are bulk-item sales often hosted in the commissary parking lot.
 Items are usually discounted deeply, making it a good time to stock up on items your family uses often.

 To determine what items are cheaper than usual, you can look at the DeCA website.
-DeCA posts all of its sale items categorized by store.
-This list is organized by the type of food you want to look for, or you can view all sale items.
+DeCA posts all its sale items, categorized by store.
+This list is organized by the type of food, or you can view all sale items.